digidotcom/xbee-java/README.md

 The main features of the library include:

-* Support for ZigBee, 802.15.4, DigiMesh and Point-to-Multipoint XBee devices.
+* Support for ZigBee, 802.15.4, DigiMesh, Point-to-Multipoint, Wi-Fi and Cellular XBee devices.
 * Support for API and API escaped operating modes.
+* Support for Android.
 * Management of local (attached to the PC) and remote XBee device objects.
 * Discovery of remote XBee devices associated with the same network as the local device.